eflglobal/exercise-data-transformation/README.md

   - Variables with the same name have same type/purpose (i.e `clickCount` is always an integer representing the number of times the person clicked on something).

-Your task is to write a program to transform the incoming data from `payload.js` to the table structure described by the `Assessmentresponse` model.
+Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `Assessmentresponse` model.